HarringtonIdahosa/Project1-4811/README.md

 ## Instructions

-1. Test Cases
+1. Compiling
-    - Place each test case into a file and compile them.
+    - Place each file in one folder,you could either run the Makefile in the temrinal or compile each file individually.

-2. Directory Input:
-   - Upon running `parent-child.c`, the program prompts the user to copy and paste the directory containing test cases.
-   - Example: "Copy and paste the directory of the test cases: /path/to/test_cases"

-3. Number of Child Processes:
+2. Number of Child Processes:
-   - The user specifies the number of child processes to create, capped at a maximum of 25.
+   - The user specifies the number of child processes to create with a max of 25, using the command line ./(Compiled Executable's name)(# of procecess).
+   - Example: ./output 9

-4. Execution:
+3. Execution:
    - The program generates child processes, each executing a test case based on its index.
    - The parent process then waits for all child processes to finish.